9 Common Questions When Planning a Trip to China

 2. When is the best time to visit China?

 China’s diverse cultural and historical attractions are ideal for traveling all year around.
-In general, Spring (April-May) and Autumn (September–October) are the most comfortable and recommended times for a trip to China.
+When planning for a trip to China, Spring (April-May) and Autumn (September–October) are the most comfortable and recommended times for a trip to China.
 These periods are neither too hot nor too cold, and fall is generally drier and warmer than spring.
 You just need to wear light clothes during these periods and maybe carry a light jacket.

 3. What are China’s visa policies and required documents?